haroldwinslow/hw-blog/about/index.md

 The generalist always survives. - Biologists

 To give anything less than your best is to sacrifice the gift. - Steve Prefontaine

+You can't be too careful about good information. - John Boyd